 The Cultural Foundations of State Legitimacy: Kinship Intensity and Institutional Mismatch.
 (2026) [Draft]

 Abstract: This paper proposes that the failure of institutional transplants may stem from an 'institutional mismatch' between rigid formal rules and informal norms.
-Leveraging a spatial regression discontinuity design across partitioned ethnic homelands, I find that historical kinship intensity impedes development only under Civil Law.
+Leveraging a spatial RD across partitioned ethnic homelands, I find that historical kinship intensity impedes development only under Civil Law.
 This institutional mismatch reduces local economic activity by 11% and aggregate GDP by 4%.
-I identify a key mechanism using geocoded microdata: under Civil Law, high-kinship groups view the state as illegitimate and withdraw from the formal sphere.
-Using NLP on a novel corpus of colonial court cases, I show that Common Law can absorb customary norms, mitigating these costs.
+Using geocoded microdata, I provide evidence that under Civil Law, high-kinship groups view the state as illegitimate, amounting to a deficit in institutional trust equivalent to half the aggregate variation across Sub-Saharan countries.
+Applying NLP to a novel corpus of colonial court cases, I show that Common Law can absorb customary norms, mitigating these costs.
 To address colonial strategy as an alternative explanation, I exploit a real-time shock in institutional mismatch during the 2016 Anglophone Crisis in Cameroon.
-The imposition of Civil Law triggered civil disobedience that reduced economic activity four times as much in high-kinship communities.
+The sudden imposition of Civil Law reduced economic activity four times as much in high-kinship communities.
 Institutional efficacy may depend on aligning formal policies with local moral psychology.

 Champagne Spillovers: Geographical Indications and Regional Economic Development.
 Journal of Wine Economics (forthcoming)